 Required: Yes

-Description: Tells the parser the pin names of the user accessible pins.
-It also informs the parser which pins are connected to power and ground.
+Description: Defines the pin names of the user accessible pins.
+It also defines which pins are connected to power and ground.

 Sub-Params: signal_name, signal_type, bus_label

 Usage Rules: Following the [EMD Pin List] keyword are four columns.
 The first column lists the pin name (in the data book this can also be called pin number).
 The second column lists the data book name of the signal connected to that pin.
 The third column is required if the pin is a rail pin or a no connect pin.
 The allowed values for this third column (as defined in Section 3.2 are: